The Atlas of In-Context Learning: How Attention Heads Shape In-Context Retrieval Augmentation: Appendix

 The self-attention mechanism in transformers poses a challenge in understanding which heads actually contribute during in-context retrieval augmentation, and how they process various components in the prompt.
 This is mainly due to the fact that information from different tokens gets increasingly mixed as layers go deeper and how several attention heads may implement redundant functions \citep{wang2023interpretability}.
 A natural option is to analyze attention weights, as they are an inherent part of a model's computation.
 However, attention can be unfaithful \citep{jacovi-goldberg-2020-towards}, which questions its validity as an explanation \citep{serrano-smith-2019-attention, bibal-etal-2022-attention}.
 This problem is further exacerbated by ``attention sinks'' \citep{kovaleva-etal-2019-revealing, xiao2024efficient} --- a phenomenon where heads heavily attend to the first token and obscure the weights of other tokens in the sequence.

 An alternative would be to use feature attribution methods \citep{bastings-filippova-2020-elephant}, as they trace the contribution of each input element to the model's output prediction.
 Propagation-based feature attribution \citep{simonyan2014deep, bach2015lrp, pmlr-v70-sundararajan17a} especially takes the entire computation path into account, which can be used to characterize attention heads \citep{voita-etal-2019-analyzing} or identify latent concepts \citep{Achtibat2023}.
-Furthermore, feature attribution is able to estimate causal relations \citep{geiger2021causal} and thus enables to observe how a specific attention head affects a model's prediction.
+Furthermore, feature attribution is able to estimate causal relations \citep{geiger2021causal} \emph{e.g.,} to automate circuit discovery \citep{conmy2023acdc, syed-etal-2024-attribution, ferrando-voita-2024-information, hanna2024have, hsu2025efficient}, and thus enables to observe how a specific attention head affects a model's prediction.

 In this section, we provide a description of AttnLRP~\citep{achtibat2024attnlrp}, on which our method is based, due to its superior performance and efficiency in transformer architectures compared to other attribution methods.
 We also provide an overview of the multi-head attention mechanism in transformers, which we leverage through AttnLRP to identify both in-context and parametric heads (\S \ref{sec:localize}).
 Additionally, we analyze the specialization of in-context heads, show causal roles of the identified heads (\S \ref{sec:functional_roles}), and use this information for reliable and efficient source tracking of facts in retrieval-augmented LMs (\S \ref{sec:source_tracking}).